jasheldo/jasheldo.github.io/_posts/2018-05-25-how-to-make-a-site-like-this.md

 #### Local directory

-At this point we're going to diverge from Sourabh's instructions and hand craft this new site.

-Create an empty directory where you'd like this site to live.
-I created my directory in `~/Sites/portfolio`.
-In terminal, change to this directory and run the following commands:
+Now that you've run through the installation process and set up both Git and GitHub as well as an empty GitHub repo for your site, we need to set up our site to version with Git and then mirror it to the GitHub repo.
+Run the following commands:

-        cd portfolio
+        cd Sites/<your site directory>
         git remote set-url origin git@github.com:USERNAME/USERNAME.github.io.git
         git push origin master